 CASA enforcement decisions that have been varied, set aside or overturned

-In most cases, the Administrative Appeals Tribunal (AAT) or the Federal Court can review our decision to vary, suspend or cancel an authorisation.
+In most cases, the Administrative Review Tribunal (ART) or the Federal Court can review our decision to vary, suspend or cancel an authorisation.

-The AAT can affirm our decision, or it may vary or set the decision aside, replacing it with the AAT’s own decision.
+The ART can affirm our decision, or it may vary or set the decision aside, replacing it with the ART’s own decision.

 The Federal Court may uphold our decision, or overturn it, returning the matter to us for reconsideration.